If you are thinking about accessing aged care, you may want to think about who will manage your affairs as you age.

 - Western Australia

-Legal documents to become an authorised representative
+Legal documents to become an authorised representative in My Aged Care

 The legal documents that you need to provide My Aged Care to become an authorised representative show us that you can legally make health, personal and lifestyle decisions for someone.
+The documents required vary from state to state.

-Some common legal documents that My Aged Care need include guardianship, or any of the following documents that are supported by a letter from a medical practitioner stating that the person is unable to act on their behalf:
+Some common legal documents that My Aged Care need include guardianship, or any of the following documents that are supported by a letter from a medical practitioner stating that the person is unable to act on their own behalf:

 - enduring power of attorney (ACT, Queensland and Victoria only)